whitebox-co/walmart-marketplace-api/README.md

 Feel free to open PR's.
 [Whitebox](https://whitebox.com/) is currently using this in our production code and we will evaluate changes on a case by case basis.

+See the [Contributing](CONTRIBUTING.md) documentation for further details.

+## Code of Conduct

+This project has adopted the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/).

+See the [Code Of Conduct](CODE_OF_CONDUCT.md) documentation for further details.

 ## License

 ![GitHub](https://img.shields.io/github/license/whitebox-co/walmart-marketplace-api)

+A copy of the license is provided in the root directory under [LICENSE](LICENSE)